 Benefit Description You pay Outpatient hospital or ambulatory surgical center (cont.)
-High Option CT scans/MRIs/PET scans Diagnostic angiography Genetic testing - diagnostic Nuclear medicine \$75 copay Note: These services need precertification.
-See Section 3, "Services requiring our prior approval".
-Note: Benefits are available for specialized diagnostic genetic testing when it is medically necessary to diagnose and/or manage a patient's medical condition.
+High Option CT scans/MRIs/PET scans Diagnostic angiography Genetic testing - diagnostic Nuclear medicine Note: These services need precertification.
+See Section 3, "Services requiring our prior approval". \$75 copay Note: Benefits are available for specialized diagnostic genetic testing when it is medically necessary to diagnose and/or manage a patient's medical condition.
 Not covered: • Whole blood and concentrated red blood cells not replaced by the member All charges Extended care benefits/Skilled nursing care facility benefits High Option Extended care benefit: All necessary services during confinement in a skilled nursing facility with a 60-day limit per calendar year when full-time nursing care is necessary and the confinement is medically appropriate as determined by a Plan doctor and approved by the Plan.
 30% of our Plan allowance Not covered: Custodial care All charges Hospice care High Option Supportive and palliative care for a terminally ill member in the home or hospice facility, including inpatient and outpatient care and family counseling, when provided under the direction of a Plan doctor, who certifies the patient is in the terminal stages of illness, with a life expectancy of approximately six (6) months or less. \$5 copay Ambulance High Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
 The following circumstances would be covered: 1.
-Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day. to prevent serious harm); or2.
-To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
+Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or 2.
+To transport a member from one hospital to another nearby hospital when Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day. the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
 To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member.
-Not covered: All charges • Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency Ambulette service
+Not covered: All charges Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency Ambulette service Ambulance - continued on next page